Your Right to Patient Privacy

 Patient privacy does not just exist in a hospital, clinic, or waiting room; with technological advances, privacy is becoming a larger concern, especially on social media sites.
 Personal sharing websites like Facebook and Twitter have only come about within the last fifteen years, yet their presence has been largely impactful and brings about new meanings of privacy and what you consider personal.[2][3]

-“Entitlement, or sense that we have the right to have something can be a healthy expectation.
-It is, for example, a normal part of a child’s psychological development to think that he or she is the center of the world.
-Sometimes called healthy narcissism or egocentrism, it is part of how a child views the world in the early stages of cognitive and emotional development.”[4]
+Understanding entitlement as a natural part of human development can foster compassion.
+Often seen in the early stages of a child's growth, viewing oneself as the world's center is a step in cognitive and emotional maturation.
+Recognizing this can help us support each other better, appreciating the varied ways we connect and share..”[4]
 However, this is starkly different from people in your life (whether you know them well or not) feeling entitled to know about your medical history: what hospital you chose, why you decided to undergo alternative treatment, how much you paid… the list goes on.

 For More Information